 - Coffee plantation tour- Luwak coffee remains to be famous here.
 Taste different types of teas for free at this place and also take a free tour to take a look at the plantation.
 A guide usually accompanies you.
 Though it is free, you can tip the guide as per your wish.
 If you want to buy coffee, then it is $3.37!
 We would recommend you not to miss it!

 - Bali is known for being a beach paradise.
 Most of the beaches are free to visit.
 Perhaps there are a few things you need to pay for on the beaches.
 Here, let us take Batu Balong for example:

 - Surfboard rental is $1.35 to $3.37 per hour

 Waterfalls in Bali

-Did you realise what you’ve saved so far is more than enough for your Bali vacation?
-Then, what are waiting for?
-Plan your first trip to Bali as soon as possible!
+Did you realize what you’ve saved so far is more than enough for your Bali vacation?
+Then, what are you waiting for?
+Plan your first trip to Bali and the surrounding islands as soon as possible!